mgalkowski/fluxy-mpi-bgc/data/templates/README_templates.md

 ## 5. Cell area file

-Used during the calculation of sector-level region/country monthly/annual flux totals from sector-level spatial fluxes.
+By default, the cell_area variable is read from each model's flux file and used during the calculation of sector-level region/country monthly/annual flux totals from sector-level spatial fluxes.
+The cell area file is only required when this variable is not available.

+## 6. Sector flux file

+Spatial flux data for each emissions sector, either from an inventory or bottom-up model.
+This is data used to scale model total fluxes into model sector fluxes.